Taking time to review your donor data can feel like a luxury, especially if you are a small fundraising team.

 Just as you define a good event by tickets sold or dollars raised, and you define your programs by better outcomes, taking stock of fundraising for the whole year alongside previous years is necessary.
 That is, it’s necessary if you want to increase your fundraising dollars.

-To create a solid annual fundraising plan there are three charts to review to base your next annual fundraising plan on facts, not just “we think we can” goals.
+To create a solid annual fundraising plan there are three data charts to review.
+This helps you base your next annual fundraising plan on facts, not just “we think we can” goals.

 Here are three charts I recommend reviewing before you put together your 2017 annual fundraising plan:

 1.)
 Number of Donors in Each Giving Category